aerdei/namespace-scc-operator/README.md

 metadata:
   name: test-scc
 spec:
+  serviceAccount: "test-sa"
   uuid: 123123123
   sccPriority: 55
   whiteList:
   - "openshift-apiserver"
   - "openshift-console"
 ```
+`serviceAccount`: The serviceAccount name the SCC *users* field will be configured with
 `uuid`: The UUID the SCC will be configured with
 `sccPriority`: the priority the SCC will be configured with
 `whiteList`: no SCC will be created for the namespaces in the list